industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 - Open the IE Data Service app and go to the adapter Section.

-- There you have to add an new adapter with:
+- There you have to add a new adapter with:
   - Adapter name (you are free to choose your own name)

   - Broker URL: